mikewacker/age-verification/docs/ARCHITECTURE.md

 **Request Context**

 **Problem:** How do I access the HTTP headers for a request?

-- If we use Dagger, we cannot add a `@Context HttpHeaders` arg to the `@Inject`'ed constructor of a service class.
+We cannot add a `@Context HttpHeaders` arg to...

-    - To inject an instance of the class for each request, a Dropwizard app would call `register(Class<?>)`; this uses HK2.
+- the `@Inject`'ed constructor.
+The Dagger component produces singleton-scoped services that are registered with Jersey.
-- We cannot add a `@Context HttpHeaders` arg to the JAX-RS interface; this interface is generated from the OpenAPI YAML file.
+- the methods of the JAX-RS interface.
+This interface is generated from the OpenAPI YAML file.

 **Solution:** Use HK2 to inject a `Provider<HttpHeaders>` via a `ContainerLifecycleListener`.
 See: [`DropwizardRequestContext`](/module/common/src/main/java/org/example/age/module/common/DropwizardRequestContext.java)